davidjackson822/Portfolio/README.md

 # Portfolio
-A Portfolio of some of my coding projects, they may not be perfect, but I'm always improving.
+A Portfolio of some of my coding projects from my time at Northumbria University.